 Consider using a password management app

 Password management apps can help you store and manage many passwords.
 They allow you to create one very strong password (typically called a Master Password) that is then used to encrypt and store all other passwords.

 For example, you may choose to manage passwords with LastPass, which Cornell has licensed as an optional central service offering.

 Avoid writing passwords down

-If you must write down a password, make sure the account with which it is associated is unclear.
+- Never write down the URL of a service and the password for that site together; make sure anyone else reading it would have no idea which account it is associated with.
 For example, if you had a money bank shaped like a cat when you were a kid, you might write “cat” next to your bank password to help you remember what the password is for.